Introduction

 yum install tmpwatch

-2. Run tmpwatch to clear the /tmp partition of files over a week old now:
+Run tmpwatch to clear the /tmp partition of files over a week old now.
+This command ignores symlinks and preserves certain systemd data stored in /tmp:

 Check to see if some files were actually removed from /tmp.
 If not, decrease the number of hours (in this case 168) until enough files are removed to give sufficient space in /tmp.
 Do not lower the number below 12.

-3. Add tmpwatch to root's crontab to clear old files (more than a week old) every night.
-If you needed to lower the number of hours in step 2, lower it here as well.
+Add tmpwatch to root's crontab to clear old files (more than a week old) every night.
+If you lowered the number of hours in step 3, lower it here as well.

 Comments